 - In 2018, Google said it was releasing a “Bad Joke Detector” to free up storage by deleting bad jokes from the user’s device.
 If it worked, the first to go would be the “Bad Joke Detector”.

 - Also in 2019, YouTube ran an “ad” on the top of its home page for an Aquaman 2 movie, but instead of the link going to a video for a trailer, the link was (are you ready for THIS?!) for the Shazam! trailer instead.
 Hard to stop laughing at that, eh?

 That’s what some of the greatest minds in tech came up with?!
 Boy, our suffering started way before the pandemic.

-So let’s celebrate the absolute best April Fools jokes of the past, executed by real experts.
+So let’s celebrate several of the absolute best April Fools jokes of the past, executed by real experts.

 Don’t try this at home.